craig552uk/craig552uk.github.com/_posts/2012-07-09-10-shell-commands-for-data.markdown

 ---
 There is a glut of tools out there for cleaning up and exploring data sets.
 But time and time again I find myself coming back to the good old command line.
-Here's my top 5 shell commands for working with data files.
+Here are my top 5 shell commands for working with data files.
 If you have your own favourites, please do drop a comment below.

 ##Cut##